gloveboxes/prompt_flow_workshop/docs/azure_proxy.md

 1. Create the Prompt Flow connections.
 1. Proceed to the workshop.

+## Azure Resources backing the workshop

+The Azure AI resources for the workshop are provided by the Azure AI Proxy Endpoint.
+The Azure AI Proxy Endpoint provides access to the following Azure AI resources:

+- [Azure AI Search](https://azure.microsoft.com/products/ai-services/ai-search/).
+The Azure AI Search connection provides access to the `contoso-products` search index.
+- [Azure OpenAI](https://azure.microsoft.com/products/ai-services/openai-service).
+The Azure OpenAI connection provides access to the GPT-3.5-turbo and GPT-4 large language models (LLMs).

 ## Set up the workshop environment

 You can run the workshop on your own computer or with GitHub Codespaces.